cheng-lincoln/md3_research/README.md

    # (ignore the reprint of the events table)
    ```

-   This creates 2 files in the `processed_data` folder.
-Again, we can see them with:
+   This creates 2 files in the `processed_data`.
+We can see them with:

    ```bash
    ls processed_data/